 Spam theft and black market sales forcing shop owners to hide product

-A black market on Spam is booming in such a way that store owners in Hawaii are locking their processed mystery meat behind bars.
+A black market on Spam is booming in such a way that store owners in Hawaii are locking their canned meats behind bars.

-Spam — a staple food that knows no bounds in Hawaii — is now being treated like a luxury items as people keep stealing them by the caseload from shops all over the islands.
+Spam — which is especially popular in Hawaii — is now being treated like a luxury item as people keep stealing cans of the cooked meat by the caseload from shops all over the islands.

 In Honolulu, police are offering a $1,000 reward for a man who entered a store earlier this month and grabbed a case of Spam.
 The suspect (and an apparent accomplice) punched a security guard who tried to stop him, the Honolulu Star-Advertiser reported.